-minority areas, families which adopt orphans still have the problems of adequate food and clothing, and orphans had to do some farm-work and housework to contribute ton the household economy.
+Alongside the efforts of the state to address the need of HIV/AIDS orphans there are many initiatives by small scale NGOs.
+In rural areas, especially in ethnic minority areas, families which adopt orphans still have the problems of adequate food and clothing, and orphans had to do some farm-work and housework to contribute ton the household economy.
 This can mean that orphans drop out if the burden of school and work becomes too great.
 NGO programmes seek to address some of the problems.
 For example, in Liangshan Yi autonomous prefecture in Sichuan province, the "love class" model was established by a local NGO named Liangshan Yi women's Child Development Center.
 The model which promotes a sympathetic and inclusive approach to supporting orphans has been publicly recognized and other charitable organizations have begun to imitate and expand the model.
 At present, there are more than 20 "love classes" in Liangshan and more than 1000 orphans have benefited from the establishment of the programme.
 In addition, there are also five "little sister classes" which held by HTS program of the America in Butuo County, Liangshan Yi Autonomous Prefecture.
-These little sister classes enroll and support over 150 girls33.
+These little sister classes enroll and support over 150 girls (Yang 2011).

-5.2 Issues for HIV/AIDS Orphans
+7.5.2 Issues for HIV/AIDS Orphans

-The issues that arise for the development of support to HIV/AIDs orphans are extensive and can only be outlined in this chapter.
+The issues that arise for the development of support to HIV/AIDS orphans are extensive and can only be outlined in this chapter.
 They include:

-First, needs to consistently translate national level legislation and requirements into local level delivery systems that are sufficiently well resourced and targeted to address the problems of HIV/AIDs orphans.
+First, needs to consistently translate national level legislation and requirements into local level delivery systems that are sufficiently well resourced and targeted to address the problems of HIV/AIDS orphans.
 This is especially important where discrimination, superstition and exclusion persist.